 And for dessert try the Bubur Injin (black rice pudding) if it is on the menu because you will not find it everywhere.
 It is a sweet black rice served with coconut.
 Delicious despite its appearance!

 One of the wonders of Bali is its fruit.
-As in all the countries of the area, being tropical there are a large number of fruits that we do not know in Europe.
+As in all the countries of the area, being tropical there are a large number of fruits that we do not know in other country.
 The best places to find and try it are the local markets.
-There are also fruit stalls next to the roads in the interior.
-The Durian is famous for bad smell it gives off and for its strong flavor … but the best fruit for me is the Dragon Fruit (Dragon Fruit), curiously this fruit grows in a kind of cactus !!
-Outside it is pink and inside it can be purple or white.
-The best ones are
+There are also fruit stalls next to the roads.
+The Durian is famous for bad smell it gives off and for its strong flavor but the best fruit is the Dragon fruit curiously this fruit grows in a kind of cactus, Outside it is pink and inside it can be purple or white